 - Read the possible sanctions ahead of time and ask the hearing officer what is likely to happen if you are found responsible.
 Make sure you ask clarifying questions.

 - Once you receive your follow-up letter, if you are found responsible, decide if you want to file a request for an appeal.
-The form can be found on pages 85-86 in the Student Handbook.
+Instructions are provided in your outcome letter.
 You need to select one (or more) of the four reasons that you think an appeal should be heard.
 Please type the Request for Appeal, and make your best case in writing.
 You can select either an administrator or appeals board to hear your review.
 Please make sure you file your appeal within 5 business days, or your appeal will not be heard.

 While the conduct process may seem confusing, the staff members who administer the process are focused on the educational aspects and really want you to play an active role in hearing.
 They are glad to answer any questions you may have and hope that the interaction will lead to future interactions not related to conduct situations.